Local heritage list

-A Local Heritage List (sometimes referred to as a local list) is register of heritage assets identified as being of importance to the local community.
+A local heritage list (sometimes referred to as a local list) (Note: Some local planning authorities may use different terminology for their local heritage list, such as a 'List of Buildings of Townscape Merit' or 'New Town Heritage Register', however the concept remains the same.) is register of heritage assets identified as being of importance to the local community.
 Such lists exist in England and Wales.